-Out of school/ escorting pupils -Pupil Support Assistants will not be expected to take pupils out of school unless under supervision of a teacher.
+Out of school/ escorting pupils-Pupil Support Assistants will not be expected to take pupils out of school unless under supervision of a teacher.
 This will follow, and comply with, appropriate school processes, procedures, and risk assessments.
 If a Pupil Support Assistant is acting as escort for pupils, going from one supervised location to another supervised location, then this is seen as a lower graded post and subsumed within the requirements of a Pupil Support Assistant e.g., taking pupils to other area, event, work experience, college.
 If a Pupil Support Assistant is involved in taking pupils away on trips there should always be a teacher in attendance.
-Pupil Support Assistant is involved in taking pupils around town, to local points of interest or other events (not organised as a school trip) then a teacher should always be present.
+Pupil Support Assistant should not take pupils off the school campus by themselves.
+If a Pupil Support Assistant is involved in taking pupils around town, to local points of interest or other events (not organised as a school trip) then a teacher should always be present.